An Establishing Shot Orients the Reader

 The camera zooms over the mountains and moves in for a closeup of a solitary woman, walking along a beach.
-Right away, we know the woman will be a central figure in the story, and we know where the story will take place.
+Right away, we know the woman will be a central figure in the story.
+We know where the story will take place.

-Not every novelist will want to start a book with an establishing shot, but some kinds of stories just beg for that treatment.
+Not every novelist will want to start a book with an establishing shot.
+However, some kinds of stories just beg for that treatment.

 Point of View

 Writers working on their first books often find it’s easiest to find the voice of the story by using an “I,” or first person, point-of-view.
 A first person novel will be narrated or experienced through the eyes of a single character.

 The “I” voice telling the story is either an observer (such as Nick in THE GREAT GATSBY) or the person who’s not an observer, but caught up in the midst of a struggle.

 Writers can also focus on a single character using a technique called “close third.”

 In both first person and third person stories, the author limits what the reader can know by allowing us to experience the world through the lens of our main character’s perceptions.